Compliance Program Overview

 It is the role of the Head of Corporate Compliance to develop a plan for auditing and monitoring compliance with Spark’s Compliance Program.
 These activities are intended to identify potential or existing risk areas and to take corrective measures in an effort to prevent the occurrence or recurrence of non-compliance.

 6. Responding to Potential Violations and Corrective Action Procedures

 The objective of our Compliance Program is to ensure that the consequences of violating the law or Company policy are clearly understood and that appropriate, consistent disciplinary action is enforced.
-However, the U.S. Department of Health and Human Services in 2003 (HHS-OIG) recognizes that even an effective Compliance Program may not prevent all violations.
 As such, our Compliance Program requires Spark to respond promptly to potential violations of law or Company policy.
 When deemed necessary, the Head of Corporate Compliance, or a designee, will conduct an investigation into potentially non-compliant activity to determine whether a violation has occurred.
 Corrective measures take into account the findings of reviews of non-compliance, assessing whether enhancements should be made to our policies, practices, training, or internal controls, and taking action to prevent future violations.

 California Compliance Declaration